brendancrebs/butler/specs/language_options.md

 - Type: string

 - Description: `lint` is the field where you supply the shell command you wish to have executed during the linting stage for the given language.

-- Example:
+- Config Example:

 ```yaml
 taskCommands: